TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 36/Exodus 36.28.md

 ---

-And two boards made he for the corners of the tabernacle in the hinder part.
+He made two boards for the corners of the tabernacle in the far part.